tanupoo/penguin-2020/README.md

 ## 謝辞

-- Thanks to a Ms./Mr. unknown author for providing a funcy logo of PLOD penguin !
+- Thanks to a.ym (@yachts111xenon) for providing a funcy logo of the PLOD penguin !